Betterment/delayed/README.md

 end
 ```

-To set a per-job default for destroying failed jobs that overrides the Delayed::Worker.destroy_failed_jobs you can define a destroy_failed_jobs method on the job
+To set a per-job default for destroying failed jobs that overrides the Delayed::Worker.destroy_failed_jobs you can define a destroy_failed_jobs? method on the job

 ```ruby
 NewsletterJob = Struct.new(:text, :emails) do